 Rule 1-6: The specialized <flexContainer> resource of the Device model may contain an optional [customAttribute] named flexNodeLink.
 The value of flexNodeLink shall be set to the resource identifier of a <flexContainer> resource described in Rule 1-7 below.
 See also Rule 1-8.

 Rule 1-7: If the flexNodeLink [customAttribute] is present, a [flexNode] specialization of a <flexContainer> resource shall be created on the same hosting CSE as the <flexContainer> representing this Device model.
 This [flexNode] resource contains all the Device Management information as specialized <flexContainer> resources defined in 5.8 (e.g. [dmFirmware]) about the device model instance for Device Management purposes.
-Its containerDefinition shall be “org.onem2m.devicemanagement.flexNode”.

 Rule 1-8: at least one of nodeLink (Rule 1-3) or flexNodeLink (Rule 1-6) shall be present.
 If both are present, the [flexNode] resource pointed to by the flexNodeLink custom attribute shall contain a nodeLink attribute with the same value as this device model’s nodeLink.

+Rule 1-9: Each entry in the 'SubDevice' table shall be mapped to a child resource(s) which is mapped as a specialised <flexContainer> following the rule in clause 6.2.7.

 6.2.3 Resource mapping for ModuleClass

-The ModuleClass models (in clause 5.3) shall be mapped to the specializations of a <flexContainer> resource.
+The ModuleClass models shall be mapped to the specializations of a <flexContainer> resource.
 The following rules shall be applied:

-When the Device model in clause 5.5 is mapped to the <flexContainer> resource, and if the device supports the functionality associated with a ModuleClass in the model, a <flexContainer> resource which is mapped from ModuleClass definitions shall be created as a child resource:
+When the Device or SubDevice models in clauses 5.4, 5.5, 5.8.2 or 5.8.10 are mapped to the <flexContainer> resource, and if the device or sub-device supports the functionality associated with a ModuleClass in the model, a <flexContainer> resource which is mapped from ModuleClass definitions shall be created as a child resource:

 Rule 2-1: The containerDefinition attribute shall be set according to 6.4.3.